-Front and center this June 2021 is the fantastic array of Dragon Boat action and the exciting races and parades at the Dragon Boat Festival held
+Front and center this June 2023 is the fantastic array of Dragon Boat action and the exciting races and parades at the Dragon Boat Festival held throughout the territory.

 June is a hot and humid month in Hong Kong, make sure to have sun protection and stay hydrated.

 We are also in the middle of our infamous typhoon season.
 Hong Kong deals with typhoons every year.
 If a warning is issued don't be alarmed, just aware, and take the precautions outlined here and stay safe.

 - Stanley Dragon Boat Warm-Up Races - June 3, 2023

 - SummerFest Hong Kong - June 9 - July 23, 2023